-It was a windy day and I didn’t have a hairband to tie back my hair, so I suffered with a classic case of biting down on food plus hair.
+When we had tea and cake it was a windy day and I didn’t have a hairband to tie back my hair, so I suffered with a classic case of biting down on food plus hair.
 But we couldn’t not sit outside on such a beautiful day.
 Moral of the story is to always bring a hairband, if you have long hair that is.

 Fremington Quay is a beautiful spot, with the Taw estuary spread out serenely in front of you and Chivenor airfield in the distance.
 As it is right by the Tarka Trail, there are often people enjoying themselves on a walk or cycle ride, and plenty who stop for a bit of refreshment at the cafe or a picnic on the grass.
 So there is plenty to see when you sit outside.

-Sit outside if you can, it’s such a lovely place to be.
+On a sunny day do sit outside if you can, it’s such a lovely place to be.

 As for the day we had the roast dinner, be warned, it can get busy.
 We got a table no problem, but the last free table for a little while it seemed.
 Not surprising when it’s that tasty, be patient, it is worth any waiting you may encounter.